miniwms/Mini-WMS/Receiving.md

 ---

 ## Step 7: Check Quantity to put:
-that the item location (itemloc) has incoming expected stock in the 'QTP' (Quantity to Put) column
+that the item location (itemloc) has incoming expected stock in the 'QTP' (Quantity to Put) column.
 ![Step 7](asset/receiving10.png)

 ---